 My Online Course

-I currently teach “Introduction to Poetry“, an online course offered by SFU Continuing Studies here in Vancouver.
-The course is offered twice a year, starting in January and September, each time running for three months.
+I currently teach “Poetry 1“, an online course offered by SFU Continuing Studies here in Vancouver.
+The course is text-based and asynchronous, involving weekly lectures, readings, writing exercises, discussions and workshops.
+“Poetry 1” is offered twice a year, starting in January and September, each time running for ten weeks (upon completion, you’re able to sign up for the follow-up courses, Poetry 2 + 3).
 As my ability to take on one-on-one mentorships fluctuates wildly from semester to semester, the course is the best and most reliable way to work with me.
 It’s open to writers of all skill levels anywhere in the world, and it’s a lot of fun!

 You can learn more about the course and register here.